Mohammed Tayeb Al Alawi

 Mohammed Tayeb Al Alawi (born 13 October 1989) is a Bahrain association footballer currently playing for Al-Najma and the Bahrain national football team as a striker.

 Career

 Al Alawi has played for Al-Najma since 2008, and scored 28 goals for the club.

 International career

-To date, Al Alawai has made 8 appearances for the Bahrain national football team scoring 5 goals.
-3 of which, came during the 2014 FIFA World Cup qualification – AFC Third Round, which Bahrain failed to qualify out of the group stage.
-He was a member of the Bahrain squad that won the 2011 Pan Arab Games and scored a goal in the semi-final against Palestine.
+To date, Al Alawai has made 8 appearances for the Bahrain national football team scoring 5 goals; 3 of which, came during the 2014 FIFA World Cup qualification – AFC third round.
+Bahrain failed to qualify out of the group stage.
+He was on the Bahrain squad that won the 2011 Pan Arab Games and scored a goal in the semi-final against Palestine.